Enable Telnet Shell

 After making sure our gzip file (with file

-) landed at the correct offset, we see that arttelnetd.bin
+signature 0x1f8b08 ) landed at the correct offset, we see that arttelnetd.bin is now

 In